deter-project/docs/site/docs/core/legacy-tools.md

 ## Legitimate Traffic Generators

 ### <a name="seer"></a>SEER
-The Security Experimentation EnviRonment (SEER), developed by SPARTA, Inc., is a GUI-based user interface to DeterLab, helping an experimenter to set up, script, and perform experiments in the DETER environment.
+The Security Experimentation EnviRonment (SEER), developed by SPARTA, Inc., is a GUI-based user interface to DETERLab, helping an experimenter to set up, script, and perform experiments in the DETER environment.
 The SEER back-end includes tools to generate legitimate traffic using Harpoon or custom-made Web, DNS, Ping, IRC, FTP and VoIP agents.
 Note that this tool is no longer supported and is offered as-is.

 * **Website**: <http://seer.deterlab.net/trac>
 * **Runs on**: All platforms, written in Java